 Law of common fate

-This principle states that people will group together things that point to or are moving in the same direction.
+This principle states that the people will group together things that show to or are going in the same direction.
 In nature, we see this in things like flocks of birds or schools of fish.
-They are made up of a bunch of individual elements, but because they move seemingly as one, our brains group them together and consider them a single stimulus.
-This is very useful in UX as animated effects become more prevalent in modern design.
-Note that elements don't actually have to be moving in order to benefit from this principle, but they do have to give the impression of motion.
+They are made from a bunch of individual elements, but because they move seemingly together, our brains group them together and consider them a single stimulus.
+This can be very useful in UX as animated effects become more prevalent in modern design.
+Note that elements don't really have to be on the move in order to gain something from this principle, but they do have to give the impression of motion.